 5. Tour Harlem and attend a Gospel Mass

 Exploring Harlem with a guide is one of the best experiences you can have in New York, as you will find everything that many tourists miss by only seeing Manhattan during their trip.
 In addition, you can attend an authentic Gospel Mass and feel the enormous spirituality that is lived in the churches of the neighborhood, with services so intense that they are a spectacle.

-If you want to tour this neighborhood on your own, I recommend that you take note of the essential things to see and do in Harlem to make sure you don't miss anything, and also take advantage of this list with the best places to eat in Harlem and this one with the best places to listen to music in Harlem.
+If you want to tour this neighborhood on your own, I recommend that you take note of the essential things to see and do in Harlem to make sure you do not miss anything.
+Ah! and also take advantage of this list with the best places to eat in Harlem and this one with the best places in Harlem to listen to music.

 6. Take a trip to Niagara Falls

 Although it's not something to do in New York, it's a great way to take advantage of your trip to the East Coast of the United States to cross off the list one of the most impressive natural wonders of the world.

 Niagara Falls tours are a great option to complete your trip to the Big Apple with a great dose of nature in its purest form.
 Accompanied by an expert guide and with transportation included from and to Manhattan, they are the best option to visit one of the most spectacular National Parks in the United States.